dwarvesf/playground/Engineering/Introducing HTMX - Navigating the Advantages and Concerns.md

 >
 <div id="search-results"></div>
 ```
-- `hx-get` attribute holding the api endpoint and HTTP method for sending request after triggered.
+- `hx-get` attribute holds the API endpoint and HTTP method for sending request after triggered.
-- `hx-trigger` define the condition for the event to be triggered.
-In this case, it will fire a GET request 500 miliseconds after key up event only if the input has been changed.
+- `hx-trigger` defines the condition for the event to be triggered.
+In this case, it will fire a GET request 500 milliseconds after key up event only if the input has been changed.
-- `hx-target` attribute target the element that will be inserted into by server response data.
+- `hx-target` targets the element that will be inserted into by server response data.

 This example showcases how HTMX simplifies the creation of interactive user interfaces.
-It replaces the need for extensive Js (or ReactJs) code in various common UI techniques, including infinite scrolling, toasts, conditional rendering, loading indicators, error handling, paging, and Websocket and SSE integration.
+It replaces the need for extensive JavaScript (or the need for React) code in various common UI techniques, including infinite scrolling, toasts, conditional rendering, loading indicators, error handling, paging, and [[WebSocket]] and SSE integration.
 HTMX offers a more streamlined approach to web development.
 [Explore more examples](https://htmx.org/examples/)

 ### The role of Javascript in Htmx
 While HTMX aims to minimize the need for JavaScript, it still provides a small set of APIs for interaction with HTMX.